madebits/madebits.github.io/blog/2020/2020-05-03-Using-Ubuntu-Snap.md

 * https://snapcraft.io/store is scarce on snap details.
 Some people write a link to their *yaml* definition in read-me there, some not.
 The store itself gives no details on permissions needed by a snap, during install, use, and removal.
 The only way to know what is inside, is to download and examine files on your own.
 * Avoid *Ubuntu Software Center* `snap-store` as it may not be clear what it installs.
 Look carefully to `deb` packages and they may be transitional *snap* installs.
 Better install directly via `snap install` after own evaluation.
 * Creating a snap is a complex process, and the build process is transparent about code and dependencies used and can be reproduced.
 This is good, but due to complexity, things may land to a snap that are not obvious, or end up being in non-maintained versions within the snap.
-* Snap services (systemd snap.*.service units) are good for Canonical. `snap install docker` is maybe the only snap service needed.
+* Snap services (systemd snap.*.service units) are not usable in servers due to forced updates. `snap install docker` is maybe the only snap service needed.
 Rest can be installed and controlled better via `docker`.
-In most servers, if you use snap services, you would need to set [refresh.hold](https://snapcraft.io/docs/keeping-snaps-up-to-date#heading--refresh-hold).

 <ins class='nfooter'><a rel='next' id='fnext' href='#blog/2019/2019-11-13-ETL-Solutions.md'>ETL Solutions</a></ins>